CLIMADA-project/climada_python/doc/joss/calibration-module/paper.md

 ![Impact functions for tropical cyclone asset damages in the North Atlantic basin found with Bayesian optimization.
 The dark blue line shows the optimal function given by the parameter set noted with 'x' in \autoref{fig:pspace}.
 Light blue lines give the functions whose cost function value is not greater than 103% of the optimal function.
 The orange histogram denotes the hazard intensities observed.\label{fig:impfs}](impfs.png){ width=80% }

 # References

+[^1]: Other common names are "vulnerability function" or "damage function".